-Fisher & Associates is Colorado’s Award-Winning Colorado Car Accident law firm.
+Fisher & Associates is Colorado’s Award-Winning Car Accident law firm.
 We win millions of dollars for our clients every year.
 In fact, we’ve already won millions of dollars for our clients this year!
-The difference is our team of trusted and experienced accident lawyers who roll up their sleeves and fight for you!
+The difference is our team of trusted and experienced car accident injuries lawyers who roll up their sleeves and fight for you!
 Our trusted attorneys at Fisher & Associates care about you, our client.
 Your case will always be personally handled by an attorney who stays on the case, returns your calls, and gets you the compensation you deserve!
 We believe in ourselves, and you will too.